The Big Sick: Production

+Development

 In December 2015, it was announced Kumail Nanjiani would star in the film from a screenplay written by him and wife Emily V. Gordon, while Judd Apatow would produce alongside Barry Mendel, under their Apatow Productions banner, while FilmNation Entertainment would finance the film.
 Michael Andrews composed the film's score.

 Casting

 In February 2016, Zoe Kazan joined the cast, along with Holly Hunter and Ray Romano in April 2016.
 Unlike many of the other portrayals in The Big Sick, Romano's and Hunter's roles in the film were not modeled after Emily V. Gordon's actual parents.
 Instead, Hunter said that she never contacted or spoke with Gordon's mother before playing the part, as she wanted to "feel my own freedom with the character".
 In May 2016, Aidy Bryant, Bo Burnham, Adeel Akhtar and Kurt Braunohler also joined the cast of the film.
 David Alan Grier was cast in The Big Sick after he met with Gordon when she was a writer for The Carmichael Show.
 Grier's role was part of a larger subplot that was ultimately cut from the film's release.

 Anupam Kher's casting in the film was reported in June 2016.
 He was directly contacted by Kumail Nanjiani, as Nanjiani's father had recommended Kher play the role.
 According to Kher, his character's last scene in the film was the first scene he had filmed for the production.
 The Big Sick marks Kher's 500th appearance in a feature film.